siam9192/Assinment-l2-2/how_to_run_the_code.md

 ### Follow The steps:

-- command  (npm install) for install all package of this file
+- command  (npm install) for install all packages of this project

 - create a  .env file at the parent of this folder